 The Research Center’s Franke Reading Room is a shared space in which researchers can consult the collections of the Ryerson and Burnham Libraries and the Art Institute of Chicago Archives.
 The reading room is open to all Art Institute of Chicago staff to pick up requested circulating materials, work with the open shelf reference collection or items on staff reserve, consult reference librarians, use scanning equipment, and return materials during the following hours: Mondays through Fridays: 9:00 a.m. - 5:00 p.m.

-We invite our museum colleagues to use the Franke Reading Room as a quiet space for focused reading and writing projects away from the bustle of the curatorial offices.
+We invite our museum colleagues to use the Franke Reading Room as a space for focused reading and writing projects away from the bustle of the curatorial offices.
 The front doors (next to the Grand Staircase) are always unlocked on Tuesdays and Wednesdays.
-If the front doors are locked, please use the staff entrance to the Research Center in the Photo & Media gallery 10 downstairs (between the Thorne Rooms and Paperweights).
+If the front doors are locked, please use the staff entrance to the Research Center in the Photo & Media gallery 10 downstairs (next to the Thorne Rooms).

 NONCIRCULATING MATERIALS AND SPECIAL COLLECTIONS